neonkingfr/obsdfreqd/README.md

 Run `obsdfreqd` as root, quit with `Ctrl+C`.

+# Installation

+`make install` as root, enable the service using `rcctl enable obsdfreqd` and set flags as you want using `rcctl set obsdfreqd flags -q` for example.

+Start the service with `rcctl start obsdfreqd`.

 # Usage

 Parameters are applied when both plugged on the wall or on battery, parameters can have two values comma separated to give different values when plugged on wall and for when on battery.